Considerations for Course Design

 When we ask students at the end of each semester how service-learning could have been better integrated into their class, a common response is that more time could have been spent in class discussing students' experiences in the community.
 We strongly encourage you to keep this in mind as you plan the course.
 Whether you require service-learning or make it optional, think about the ways students can learn from each other through these discussions.

 What if something happens to a student, or if their actions cause damages to someone else?

 Every service-learning student will need to complete a Participant Agreement, in which they acknowledge "that there are risks involved in doing community work and that the University does not assume any responsibility for injuries or loss to my personal property while I am participating in a community organization."
 We work to minimize these risks by visiting community organizations to see where and how they operate.
 To facilitate our support of service-learning classes at the U of M, our office has developed partnerships with more than 200 Twin Cities community organizations.
-Our partner-organizations sign an agreement limiting the University's liability and providing proof of their own liability insurance coverage.

 Note that the University of Minnesota's liability insurance does provide coverage for all academic credit-bearing student activities, including service-learning.
 If a student reports an incident to you, please let us know as soon as possible.
 If there' is any question about liability, the U's Risk Management staff will work with the community organization and the student to resolve the issue.